 You can workout to get fit, but if you’re looking to lose weight, you need to learn how to eat, how to move, and how to live a healthier lifestyle.

 Among the best in weight-loss apps is Noom.
 Research on more than 35,000 users showed that at least 75% of people using Noom lose weight.
 The program offers a personalized experience and a human coach you can contact with questions, concerns, or for support.

-We also love that Dietspotlight readers are eligible for a free trial of Noom for a limited time.
+We also love that Dietspotlight readers are eligible for a free trial offer of Noom for a limited time.